unboundsecurity/casp-express-deploy/docker/README.md

     FIREBASE_TOKEN=<Replace with Firebase token provided by Unbound>
    ```
 1. Start Docker on your device.

+   You can check if Docker is running with the command `docker info`.
+If it returns an error, then it is not running.
+Otherwise, it returns status information about the Docker installation.
 1. Open a terminal and navigate to the `docker` folder.
 1. Run this command to log into Docker:
     ```bash